RyanFullStack/csc-weather-app/README.md

 ### Header and Footer

-The Header displays the option button on the far left, an indicator whether the data you are viewing is live or forecast, the current time, the live audio link, and the live temperature.
+The Header displays the option menu on the far left, an indicator whether the data you are viewing is live or forecast, the current time, and the live temperature.

 Most importantly, during jump hours, the header will display a stoplight that reflects the stoplight in the hangar.
 It will be red if there is an active weather hold, yellow if the day is done and the beer light is on, or green if we are actively jumping.
 If there is no stoplight visible, staff has not set a jumprun for that day.